End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Related Work

 \paragraph{Geometric deep learning.} This line of work adapts deep learning to structured input domains such as graphs, manifolds, and sets \citep{bron:17}.
 Methods like graph neural networks \citep{kipf:17} and manifold-based networks \citep{chak:20} effectively handle complex input geometries for tasks like graph node classification or shape analysis.
 However, these techniques generally assume outputs reside in Euclidean spaces, with geometric structure considered only in input space.
 Our work addresses the complementary and much less explored problem of predicting outputs that reside in general metric spaces, which is relevant for many real-world applications, thus broadening the scope of geometry-aware modeling.

 \paragraph{Regression models for metric space-valued outputs.} A growing body of work extends learning and regression to cover metric space-valued outputs.
 Early methods involved embedding metric spaces into Euclidean frameworks \citep{fara:14} or applying kernel-based techniques \citep{hein:09}.
 More recently, \f regression generalized linear and local linear regression to metric space-valued outputs \citep{mull:19:6}.
-Subsequent extensions of the framework include methods for sufficient dimension reduction \citep{ying:22,zhan:21:1}, single-index models \citep{mull:23:3,ghos:23}, principal component regression \citep{han:23}, and adaptations to tree-based approaches \citep{capi:19,qiu:24,zhou:25}.
+Subsequent extensions of this framework include methods for sufficient dimension reduction \citep{ying:22,zhan:21:1}, single-index models \citep{mull:23:3,ghos:23}, principal component regression \citep{han:23}, and adaptations to tree-based approaches \citep{capi:19,qiu:24,bult:24,zhou:25}.
+Related learning-theoretic work studies Bayes consistency in general metric spaces, including universal Bayes consistency for nearest-neighbor--type classification rules under metric inputs \citep{hann:21} and Bayes-consistent prediction under general metric losses using data-supported, Fr\'echet-type aggregation rules \citep{cohe:22}.
 A recent method \citep{iao:25} incorporates neural networks into \f regression in a three-step approach, where neural networks are used to model the relationship between the Euclidean input and the low-dimensional manifold representation of the metric space-valued output.
 While effective, this approach relies on a low-dimensional manifold assumption, which may not hold in practice.
 In contrast, E2M provides a fully end-to-end learning framework, where both feature extraction and predictive weighting are jointly optimized via backpropagation, without restrictive assumptions on the intrinsic dimensionality of the output space.